Gaza Solidarity Encampment (Columbia University): April 18, 2024: students in encampment arrested by NYPD and suspended; autonomous occupation of adjacent lawn; second encampment

+The sit-in on the West Lawn, occupied autonomously by the crowd that gathered at the time of the arrests, the following day after having held the lawn through the night.
+The East Lawn has obstacles placed to prevent a reestablishment of the original encampment, April 19.

 April 19, 2024: Jummah and Shabat in the encampment; evening of Palestinian culture

 On April 19, protesters remained camped out on campus; SJP chapters at the University of North Carolina, Boston University, and Ohio State University, as well as the Harvard College Palestine Solidarity Committee at Harvard University, announced rallies in solidarity with the Columbia protesters.
 Norman Finkelstein, an anti-Zionist political scientist and activist, appeared and gave a speech to protesters.
 A Muslim jummah prayer service and a Jewish Kabbalat Shabbat prayer service with a banner reading "Shabbat Shalom from the Liberated Zone" were held at the encampment in the afternoon and evening, respectively.
 In the evening, the encampment hosted Palestinian music, dancing, and poetry, including work by Refaat Alareer, a Palestinian poet killed in a targeted airstrike December 2023, as well as writing from Walid Daqqa, a Palestinian writer who died in Israeli prison earlier that month.

 Six students who were wearing keffiyehs to the School of General Studies Gala in support of the 108 students arrested in connection with the "Gaza Solidarity Encampment" said they were harassed and physically assaulted at the event.

 During the weekend of April 20–21, public safety officers from the administration told WKCR-FM, which had been broadcasting information about the protest, to vacate its office due to an unspecified danger.
 Staff refused, saying they had a responsibility to broadcast information 24/7.
 WKCR later said it was a misunderstanding.
 Protesters also targeted some Jewish students with "antisemitic vitriol", leaving some Jewish students "fearful for their safety on the campus and its vicinity".